Frequently Asked Questions

 Q Do you have to hire a Justice of the Peace in the town in which you live or plan to hold the ceremony?

-A No, all CT licensed Justice of the Peace can perform a ceremony anywhere in the State of Connecticut.
+A No, all FL licensed Justice of the Peace can perform a ceremony anywhere in the State of Florida.

 Q How much does a marriage license cost?